Murders of Yuna and Minu Jo

 In August 2022 the bodies of two children, Yuna and Minu Jo, were found in suitcases in Auckland, New Zealand.
-The suitcases were bought from the sale of an abandoned storage unit where the bodies are suspected to have been stored for multiple years.
+The suitcases were bought from the sale of an abandoned storage unit where the bodies were suspected to have been stored for several years.
 In September 2022, Hakyung Lee, the mother of the children, was arrested in South Korea.
-She was extradited to New Zealand, and has been charged with the children's murder.
+She was extradited to New Zealand and charged with the children's murder.
 Her trial started on 8 September 2025.
 Following a two-week trial, Lee was convicted of murdering her two children on 23 September 2025.
+She was sentenced to life imprisonment on 26 November 2025.

 Hakyung Lee

 Early life and family

-The defendant Hakyung Lee, who was born Ji Eun Lee, is the mother of the two victims, who were subsequently identified as Minu and Yuna Jo in September 2023.
+The defendant, Hakyung Lee, who was born Ji Eun Lee, is the mother of the two victims, who were subsequently identified as Minu and Yuna Jo in September 2023.
 Lee migrated with her family from South Korea to New Zealand in 1993 at the age of 13.
 Following the death of her father in 1998, Lee returned to Korea for her university education at the age of 18 years.
 After two years in South Korea, she subsequently returned to New Zealand to study hospitality and met her future husband Ian Jo at a church, where she also served as a Sunday school teacher.
 In 2006, the couple married.
 The couple lived in an apartment before moving to a house in West Auckland.

-Lee's daughter Yuna Jo was born in September 2009 while her son Minu Jo was born in March 2012.
+Lee's daughter, Yuna Jo, was born in September 2009 while her son Minu Jo was born in March 2012.
 The son Minu had a speech impediment caused by cleft palate.
 The couple settled in a house in Papatoetoe following the birth of their children.
 The children attended Papatoetoe South School.
 According to teacher Mary Robinson, the children were well-behaved.
 She described Lee and Ian Jo as "caring parents" who were interested in their children's education.
 While Jo worked as a supervisor at Auckland Airport, Lee became a homestay mother for their two children.